Ao Haru Ride: Manga

+Novel

-NovelAo Haru Ride received a novelization written by Akiko Abe and illustrated by Io Sakisaka, which ran in the magazine Cobalt.
+Ao Haru Ride received a novelization written by Akiko Abe and illustrated by Io Sakisaka, which ran in the magazine Cobalt.
 The chapters were later compiled by Shueisha and released under the Cobalt Bunko imprint.

 Anime

 An anime television series adaptation was first announced in the February 2014 issue of Bessatsu Margaret.
 The series was produced by Production I.G and directed by Ai Yoshimura.
 A drama CD bundled with the limited edition of volume 10 starring the anime cast was released on 23 May 2014, to promote the anime, which featured an original scenario written by Sakisaka.

 The anime series later premiered in Japan on 7 July 2014, with weekly broadcasts at 12 AM on Tokyo MX.
 The opening theme for the series is "Sekai wa Koi ni Ochiteiru", a collaboration song between Vocaloid producers CHiCO and HoneyWorks, while the ending theme is "Blue" by Fujifabric.
 In addition, the insert song "I Will" was performed by Chelsy.
 Episode 0 was released as an original anime DVD bundled with the limited edition of volume 11 of the manga.
 A second original anime DVD containing episode 14 was bundled with the limited edition of volume 12 of the manga.
 Sentai Filmworks licensed the series in English under the title Blue Spring Ride, and the series was streamed on Crunchyroll.
 Several exclusive comics drawn by Sakisaka were also released in the limited editions of the anime's home releases in Japan.

-During the run of the series, Maaya Uchida and Yuki Kaji, the voice actors of Futaba and Kou, hosted an hourly online radio show titled Aoharadio, which aired every two weeks for six sessions.
+During the run of the series, Maaya Uchida and Yuki Kaji, the voice actors of Futaba and Kou, hosted a one-hour online radio show titled Aoharadio, which aired every two weeks for six sessions.
 The guests featured on the radio show included Mikako Komatsu, Shuko's voice actress, in the third session; Ai Kayano, Yuri's voice actress, in the fourth session; Daisuke Hirakawa, Mr. Tanaka's voice actor, in the fifth session, and KENN, Kominato's voice actor, in the sixth session.
 A CD compiling all sessions was released on 24 December 2014, with an unaired seventh session featuring Yoshitsugu Matsuoka, Toma's voice actor, as a guest.

 The anime had an endorsement deal with cosmetics brand Ettusais, whose products appeared in the series, while in real-life, the items were released with limited edition themed packaging.
 The anime also had a tie-in promotional campaign with Lumine stores in Japan.